 CMS-driven websites most often provide the ability to integrate APIs or application programming interfaces.
 This is the closest that you can get to the true and seamless integration of the online booking system.

 The biggest advantage of APIs lies in a great user experience.
 External data is integrated into your websites and your users can use it as such, on your website.
 In addition, you have control of the user interface.

 In contrast to an external booking page and Iframe, APIs also allow tracking data and user behavior.
 This could be the determining factor when you choose between these options.

 Finally, they allow communication in both directions – your website can push, but also pull data instead of simply displaying it.

-As was said before, it’s the closest that you can get to true integration so it’s only logical that it’s very expensive.
-It requires development.
+As was said before, it’s the closest that you can get to true integration.
+This means that it requires development.
 Continuous development, that is.

-You have to keep up with any changes that might be made to the external system.
+And it won’t be just a one-time thing.
+You’ll have to keep up with any changes that might be made to the external system.
 Otherwise, they could affect the overall functionality of your website.

-5. Develop your own Custom code
+5. Develop Your Own Custom Code

 As something developed within your website, custom code minimizes the issues of conflicting or bloated code or other issues that might arise when using other methods for the integration of online booking systems.